Portugal clings to austerity on edge of abyss

 Business leaders are increasingly calling for budget targets to be extended or relaxed to avoid killing the patient with austerity and urging Europe to take action to end the crisis.

-"I personally believe that the ECB should inject money into these countries," said Alexandre Soares dos Santos, Portugal's second richest man and chairman of Jeronimo Martins, the second biggest retailer in Portugal and biggest in Poland.
+"I personally believe that the ECB should inject money into these countries," said Alexandre Soares dos Santos, Portugal's second richest man and chairman of Jeronimo Martins (JMT.LS), the second biggest retailer in Portugal and biggest in Poland.

 "Why three years and not five (to meet deficit reduction goals), if you can reduce the number of people unemployed?" he asked, saying the government needed more time to distribute its harsh medicine.